zurutech/zurutech.github.io/_posts/2020-09-29-continuous-integration-with-unreal-engine-4.md

 ##### Tests

 Tests in the CI can run only on Linux - if the application you're developing requires user interaction or if you're using CEF (Chromium Embedded Framework) especially.
 In fact, in Linux we have Xvfb (X virtual framebuffer) that's a display server implementing the X11 display server protocol.
 In fact, we can easily customize the Dockerfile of the Linux container to invoke `Xvfb` in the `ENTRYPOINT` and send it to the background.
-In this way, every container we spawn have its own display running and all the tests written using the Automation Driver can work easily, even if there isn't a physical display present.
+In this way, every container we spawn has its own display running and all the tests written using the Automation Driver can work easily, even if there isn't a physical display present.

-To enable this, it's just a matter of adding to the `start.sh` script invoked in the entrypoint the invocation of Xvfb.
+To enable this, it's just a matter of adding to the `start.sh` script invoked in the `ENTRYPOINT` the invocation of `Xvfb`.

 ```
 #!/usr/bin/env bash